 The below image shows what your content structure should look like:

-How to use Joomla Categories for better rankings
+How to use Joomla categories for good SEO

 We do that for all the sections and categories of articles which we want to talk about.
 See below a screenshot of what it looks like on our backend.